Audrey Hunt, author of "Anyone Can Sing," gives us important clues for finding a qualified, reliable singing teacher.

 - Find a vocal coach who is compatible with you.

-As far as prices go usually the better the teacher the higher fee you will pay.
-Don't make the mistake of thinking just because you're a beginner you can get by with a less-than-perfect vocal coach.
+As far as prices go, usually the better the teacher, the higher fee you will pay.
+Don't mistake thinking just because you're a beginner; you can get by with a less-than-perfect vocal coach.
 Many a voice has been ruined and damaged by an inexperienced teacher.

-Above all — singing teachers must have a sincere love for people and a passion for teaching.
+Above all, singing teachers must have sincere love for people and a passion for teaching!

 So What Do You Think?